 A few weeks later, I was in the sleep room (the bedroom where all the kids sleep.
 There must always be an adult in the room with the children) by myself.
 I'm just chilling, reading a book with a booklight.
 The rest of the room is pitch black and silent.

-All of a sudden, this kid (probably four or five) sits bolt upright in bed and says, 'Hey, how come they aren't asleep?
+All of a sudden, this kid (probably 4-5) sits bolt upright in bed and says, "Hey, how come they aren't asleep?
 Why do they get to play?
-I want to play too!' all while pointing at a wall with no kids anywhere in the vicinity.
+I want to play too!" all while pointing at a wall with no kids anywhere in the vicinity.

 Instant crazy shivers all over me.
 I was so scared I almost screamed.
 I refused to be alone in there from that moment on.

 Hospital Worker Sees Woman Who Had Just Recently Passed Away

 From Redditor /u/xpected: